cjdenio/slack-uno/README.md

 # Uno for Slack

-> Some say Slack is a communication tool, but I say it's is a gaming platform.
+> Some say Slack is a communication tool, but I say it's a gaming platform.

 This game works, but most features are still WIP.